UBC-MDS/Bee_Colony_Dashboard/README.md

 ## Run the app locally

-If you cannot open the app online for some reason, you can also run our app using Docker write the following commands after cloning the repo:
+If you cannot open the app online for some reason, you can also run our app using Docker by writing the following commands after cloning the repo:
 ```bash
 cd Bee_Colony_Dashboard
 docker-compose up
 ```
-Finally, open the app in the followin URL http://localhost:8000/
+Finally, open the app in the following URL http://localhost:8000/

 ## Thank you